 - 1. All students must attend and successfully complete annual Blood-borne pathogens training prior to initiating formal clinical experiences. - 2.
 To limit exposure, students are required to use proper hand washing techniques and practice good hygiene at all times. - 3.
 Students are required to use Universal Precautions at all times.
 This applies to all clinical sites and/or when working with potential sources of infectious disease. - 4.
-Patient care should not be performed when the athletic training student has active signs or symptoms of a communicable disease.
+Patient care should not be performed when students have active signs or symptoms of a communicable disease.